kubesphere/website/content/en/docs/workspace-administration/what-is-workspace.md

 ## Prerequisites

-You have an account granted the role of `workspaces-manager`, such as `ws-manager` in [Create Workspace, Project, Account and Role](../../quick-start/create-workspace-and-project/).
+You have an account granted the role of `workspaces-manager`, such as `ws-manager` in [Create Workspaces, Projects, Accounts and Roles](../../quick-start/create-workspace-and-project/).

 ## Create a Workspace